jeremiahtenbrink/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A forEach loop will iterate over all the elements.
+While a map iterates over all the elements and returns a new array from the original array with the changes made in the cb function.

 2. What is the difference between a function and a method?

+A method is attached to a object or a class.
+The method is implicitly passed the object on which it was called.
+And a method is able to call and use the data associated with the object.

 3. What is closure?

+Closure gives you access to an outer function scope from an inner function.
+It allows a function to access the state of the function it is inside of.
+Used for object data privacy.

 4. Describe the four rules of the 'this' keyword.

+When in the global scope this refers to the window object.
+Whenever a function is called by a preceding dot.
+The object before the dot is the this.
+In the use of a constructor function, this refers to the instance of the object.
+While using the call or apply methods this is explicitly defined.

 5. Why do we need super() in an extended class?

+To pass init values to the class it is inheriting from and or to instantiate the inherited class.

 ## Project Set up